Request demo

 What are the challenges of NDC?

-A key challenge for the NDC standard is to achieve a broad acceptance in the market.
-This appears to be difficult due to the inconsistencies in the usage of the NDC standard and the comparably better performing GDS systems.
-Agencies and TMCs seem to wait for GDS implementations to make their live easier.
+A key challenge for the NDC standard is to achieve broad acceptance in the market.
+This appears to be difficult due to the inconsistencies in the usage of the NDC standard and the comparably better-performing GDS systems.
+Agencies and TMCs seem to wait for GDS implementations to make their lives easier.

 Development of opinion on NDC

-Molly Dyson from buying business travel states that a recent survey conducted by buying business travel has found the group of travel managers in favour of NDC has decreased from 35 % in 2017/18 to 26 % in 2019.
+Molly Dyson from buying business travel states that a recent survey conducted by buying business travel found that the group of travel managers in favor of NDC has decreased from 35% in 2017/18 to 26% in 2019.
 The number of people feeling uninformed has increased significantly.
-Of course this does not support a positive attitude towards NDC.
-An additional figure shows that people doubting the benefit of the new airline distribution strategies has increased by approx. 50 % from 39 % to 59 %.
+Of course, this does not support a positive attitude towards NDC.
+An additional figure shows that people doubting the benefit of the new airline distribution strategies have increased by approximately .
+50%, from 39% to 59%.

 NDC Enabler

-We see ourselves as NDC enabler.
-NDC has openend the door to an entire new approach in airline distribution.
-MIDOCO is a company that has specialized on enabling companies to focus on growing their businesses by providing a tool that optimises and automates workflows, by consuming all the data from different sales systems and generating a unified after-sales process.
+We see ourselves as NDC enablers.
+NDC has opened the door to an entire new approach to airline distribution.
+MIDOCO is a company that has specialized in enabling companies to focus on growing their businesses by providing a tool that optimises and automates workflows by consuming all the data from different sales systems and generating a unified after-sales process.
 This empowers companies to concentrate on sales.
 Extending sales capabilities is one of the goals that NDC is aiming for.

 How does MIDCOO support travel management companies, tour operators, travel agencies and OTAs to take advantage of the NDC standard in their context ?

-First of all MIDOCO connects various booking sources into one system delivering an order based view with order items of a booking.
-This is comparable to the One Order concept of the airlines, with the intention to address the sales organisations.
-With this setup MIDOCO is NDC ready and can process any NDC booking and put it in the context of an order related to a customer.
-The second step after adding NDC capable platforms to your product portfolio is including the direct connect booking channels into your process landscape.
-MIDOCO will automate the interpretation of incoming messages, apply transaction fee rules and many other steps of your workflows that follow a direct connect booking.
+First of all, MIDOCO connects various booking sources into one system, delivering an order-based view of the order items of a booking.
+This is comparable to the One Order concept of the airlines, with the intention of addressing the sales organisations.
+With this setup, MIDOCO is NDC-ready and can process any NDC booking and put it in the context of an order related to a customer.
+The second step after adding NDC-capable platforms to your product portfolio is to include direct-connect booking channels in your process landscape.
+MIDOCO will automate the interpretation of incoming messages, apply transaction fee rules, and many other steps of your workflows that follow a direct connect booking.

-Have a look at how the MIDOCO features can decrease your downstream process manual workload.
+Have a look at how the MIDOCO features can decrease your downstream manual workload.
 Choosing MIDOCO enables you to take an easy step forward into profiting from the advantages of the NDC format.
-MIDOCO enables customers to use a mixture of direct connected and legacy systems such as GDS in parallel.
+MIDOCO enables customers to use a mixture of direct-connected and legacy systems such as GDS in parallel.

 NDC for TMCs